-Disclose the profile or qualifications of the Audit Committee and the Risk Management Committee members.
+$\label{lem:condition} \mbox{Disclose the profile or qualifications of the Audit Committee members.}$

 Gregorio U. Kilayko

 Mr. Kilayko, 60, is an Independent Director of the Company.
 He was founding head of ING Barings' stockbrokerage and investment banking business in the Philippines, and a Philippine Stock Exchange Governor in 1996 and 2000.
 Mr. Kilayko holds a Master of Business Administration degree from the Wharton School of the University of Pennsylvania.
 Mr. Kilayko completed accounting courses during his MBA studies, and subsequently derived accounting experience relevant to being a financial analyst for ING Baring's.